Frederick Poku Sarkodee

-Fred Poku Sarkodee was a Ghanaian judge and one of the murded judges that were abducted on 30 June 1982.
+Fred Poku Sarkodee was a Ghanaian judge and one of the three judges abducted and murdered on 30 June 1982.

 Early life and education

 Sarkodee was born in Koforidua in the Eastern Region on 26 August 1927.
-He begun his education at the ECM school in Koforidua and continued at Adisadel College in 1943, where he obtained his obtained his Ordinary Level certificate (O-Level) in 1948.
-Following the 1948 strike by various students in Ghana in protest against the arrest of the The Big Six, which he had joined, he was dismissed by the school.
+He began his education at the ECM school in Koforidua and continued at Adisadel College in 1943, where he obtained his Ordinary Level certificate (O-Level) in 1948.
+Following the 1948 strike by various students in Ghana in protest against the arrest of The Big Six, which he had joined, he was dismissed by the school.
 He continued his education through private studies with the aid of private teachers who had been hired by his father to help him prepare for the Advanced Level examination (A-Level) which he consequently passed.
-In 1950 he was sent to Fourah Bay College in Sierra Leon for his undergraduate studies and in 1954 he proceeded to the United Kingdom to study Law.
+In 1950 he was sent to Fourah Bay College in Sierra Leon for his undergraduate studies and, in 1954, he proceeded to the United Kingdom to study law.
 In 1959, he was admitted into the society of the Middle Temple where he completed his studies in 1961.

 Career

 Following his studies in the United Kingdom, Sarkodee returned to Ghana, where he was employed at the office of the Attorney General.
 In 1966, he became a Senior Attorney and, on 22 May 1971, he became a High Court judge.

-As a judge, he was know to have advocated for the cause of women prior to the existence of the 'Intestate Succession Law of 1985 (PNDCL III)', which was enacted to protect a married spouse under customary law.
+As a judge, he was known to have advocated for the cause of women prior to the existence of the 'Intestate Succession Law of 1985 (PNDCL III)', which was enacted to protect a married spouse under customary law.
 In the case of Abebreseh v Kaah in 1976, Sarkodee argued that a wife who had contributed substantially to the estate of her deceased husband was not to be deprived of the fruit of her labour.
 He further added that the contributions of the widow to the estate could not be considered as mere assistance, as good conscience would not permit that.
 Also, in 1973, concerning the case of Addo v Addo, Sarkodee's verdict was that "persistently refusing a young wife sexual intercourse over a long period constituted unreasonable behaviour such that the wife ought not to be called upon to endure it any longer."